PetroffSky/Clicker-Accelerator/README.md

 I used Clickermann to automate my work tasks on computers with different performance.
 Faced with the situation that on a weaker computer, the target program does not have time to respond to the specified actions of the script
 I came to the conclusion that I needed to slow it down.
-The built-in adjustment seemed inconvenient to me, so I present my application to your attention.
+The built-in adjustment of the script's running time seemed inconvenient to me, so I present my implementation to your attention.

 Requirements:
 - pre-installed Python.